 Transfer fee: $9.5 million + 20% sell-on clause

-After six months of will-he-won't-he? questions, Dike officially returned to England after a hugely successful loan with Barnsley ended last spring.
-Dike returns to the Championship on a permanent deal with promotion-chasing West Bromwich Albion.
+After six months of will-he-won't-he? questions, Daryl Dike officially returned to England after a hugely successful loan with Barnsley ended during the 2021 season.
+Dike returned to the Championship on a permanent deal with promotion-chasing West Bromwich Albion.

-Dike, 21, had 19 goals in 41 MLS appearances.
+Dike, now 22, had 19 goals and seven assists across all competitions with Orlando City SC.
 He tore it up with Barnsley, scoring nine goals in 1,289 Championship minutes.
-He returns hoping to possibly lift The Baggies to the Premier League.
+He's hoping to possibly lift The Baggies to the Premier League.

 From: New York Red Bulls to Villarreal